Oops19/TS4-HotkeyBindings/_TS4/mod_documentation/hotkey_bindings/README.md

 ### Outfit options
 Outfit options are fully supported using 3rd party mods which support outfit modifiers.
 For vanilla TS4 some options are not available and dressing the sim is usually not possible.
 One CAS part after the other is either hidden or replaced by the bathing outfit.
 The order in which the CAS parts are either hidden or replaced is pre-defined and can not be modified.
+* H - Toggle heels / shoes. ('H' as 'S' is already used by TS4)
 * Q - Undress the active sim.
 * Shift+Q - Dress the active sim (Undo Q).
 * Ctrl+Q - Undress all other sims in the social group.
 * Shift+Ctrl+Q - Undress all sims in the social group, including the active sim.
-* Shift+H - Toggle heels / shoes. ('H' as 'S' is already used by TS4)
 * Shift+U - Undress all members during club gathering.

 ### Debug